DavontaData/diabetes-readmission-risk-prediction/README.md

 ## Project Overview

-This project develops a machine learning pipeline to identify factors associated with 30-day hospital readmission among diabetic inpatient encounters admitted through the emergency department.
+This project develops a machine learning pipeline to identify factors associated with 30-day hospital readmission among diabetic inpatient encounters with the emergency department.

 ## Study Objective